KoljaB/TurnVoice/README.md

 - features opensource [Coqui TTS](#coqui-engine) with voice cloning and free [System voices](#system-engine)
 - you can also use popular TTS engines like [Elevenlabs](#elevenlabs-engine), [OpenAI TTS](#openai-engine), [Azure](#azure-engine) as an alternative 💲 [^8]
 - translating videos with -l [your_language_shortcut] with no costs using deep-translator
-- you can use prompts to change the speaking style 💲 [^7] *(for example: --prompt "speaking style of captain jack sparrow")*
+- you can use ai prompts to change the speaking style 💲 [^7] *(for example: --prompt "speaking style of captain jack sparrow")*
 - processing of any local video files is possible
 - preserves the original background audio
 - full control over rendering: [specify](#finetuning) the exact sentence text, timings and voice